7 Pot Douglah vs Ghost Pepper: Dark or Famous Fire

-7 Pot Douglah vs Ghost Pepper comparison
+7 Pot Douglah and Ghost Pepper shown side by side with sliced pods for comparison

 Quick Comparison